 - Your pet insurance provider will process your claim and will send you a reimbursement ( directly to you or the vet, depending on your policy. )

-A typical pet insurance plans have:
+A typical pet insurance plans have the following:

 - Annual / Per accident maximum coverage